victorbosneag/Gather_Manager/README.md

 The database, powered by SQLite3 and interfaced with Python using Flask-SQLAlchemy, holds all the users' data.
 It is structured in 3 tables as follows:<br/>
 1. `Users` table holds all of the users' information (id, username, email, gatherings to which the user received an invitation, user status history)
 2. `User_history` table holds the users' COVID status history (id of status event, type of event, date of event, user id)
-3. 'Party' table hold all gathering information (gathering id, host name, host email, invitee id, gathering date)
+3. `Party` table hold all gathering information (gathering id, host name, host email, invitee id, gathering date)

 ### Future improvements
 - Adding email notifications when a user is invited to gathering